 Not only are organizations failing to meet basic service needs, but future expectations are also rising quickly.
 Further, most organizations are unprepared for emerging trends in customer service (see Figure 11).
-Executives do not consider the evolution of the customer service function from a cost center to a revenue generator as a significant trend, which underscores their lack of ambition and possibly their underestimation of its potential to drive revenue.
-Organizations that succeed in transforming their customer service function will be those who understand and implement the necessary mindset shift to recognize it as a strategic function.
+Executives do not consider the evolution of the customer service function from a cost center to a revenue generator as a

 Lack of strategic outlook and recognition of customer service as a value driver, missing cultural alignment with agents, poor interdepartmental coordination, siloed systems, and lack of data and knowledge management are some of the key factors hindering progress.
 These issues are discussed in greater detail later in the report.

-The preparedness of organizations on most emerging trends is low
+Figure 11.The preparedness of organizations on most emerging trends is low